microsoft/terminal/doc/specs/#1337 - Per-Profile Tab Colors/#1337 - Per-Profile Tab Colors.md

 provide support for setting colors as one of a variety of values:

   * An `#rrggbb` string
-  * The systen accent color
+  * The system accent color
   * The current background color of the Terminal
   * A value from a given resource key from XAML